 Sliding Sleeve Packer

-To operate and set the SSP, place it within the well bore at the desired depth.
-Left Hand rotation will start to expand the stainless steel seals until they come in contact with the inside diameter of the casing that it resides in.
+To operate and set the SSP, place it within the wellbore at the desired depth.
+Left hand rotation will start to expand the stainless-steel seals until they come in contact with the inside diameter of the casing that it resides in.
 Reciprocation of the string will slide the SSP within the casing.
-The exact drag of the SSP seals against the casing inside diameter is achieved by either adjusting the RH turns to decrease the drag, or adjusting the LH turns to increase the drag.
-Once the required drag is achieved, the SSP can be repositioned to the desired depth.
+The exact drag of the SSP seals against the casing inside diameter is achieved by either adjusting the right hand turns to decrease the drag, or adjusting the left hand turns to increase the drag.
+Once the required drag is achieved, the SSP can be re-positioned to the desired depth.
 When multiple SSPs are run in a single well for zonal isolation, the shear pin assembly of the SSPs will be used.
-Only rotation of the string in either direction will engage the Drag Block.
-The Drag Block assembly will release as soon as any upward or downward movement is applied to the string.
-Having the ability to set the drag load of the SSP seals from surface, allows the operator to make future changes to the SSP seal drag, without having to remove the tubing string from the well bore.
+Rotation of the string in either direction will engage the NTT.
+The NTT assembly will release as soon as any upward or downward movement is applied to the string.
+Having the ability to set the drag load of the SSP seals from surface allows the operator to make future changes to the SSP seal drag without having to remove the tubing string from the wellbore.
 Proper setting of the seal drag can eliminate buckling or parting of tubing strings due to thermal movements.
-To remove the SSP string from the well (or multiple SSPs), simply rotate the sting to the right until torque is indicated.
+To remove the SSP string from the well (or multiple SSPs), simply rotate the string to the right until torque is indicated.
 This places the seals of the SSP back to original drift diameter and can be removed from the well.

 - To provide a continuous casing seal/debris seal at a desired set drag, during thermal tubular movements at high temperatures and pressures.

 - Zonal isolation for multiple zone wells.